 This is how we use the area.
 Two large areas are divided off for the pigs and two areas are divided off for the gardens.
 As the garden season winds down, one area at a time is opened up to let the pigs enjoy the remains.
 Let me just tell you, it takes very little time for the pigs to completely clear a very well overgrown garden area.

-As the pigs begin to enjoy the garden areas, it leaves their regular areas some relief to regrow some weeds and grass.
+As the pigs begin to enjoy the garden areas, it gives their regular areas some relief to regrow some weeds and grass.
 This rotation has worked for us for over a year now.
 Fencing off different areas allows the ground to rest and parasites to die off.
 Letting the pigs clear the garden and root up all the remaining vegetation prepares the garden area for rest and winter.
 In the late winter, the garden is again fenced off, well before planting season begins.
 The field is then tilled well and allowed to rest before planting begins.

 Growth Potential with Pigs Clearing Land